Shaitan

 Five substance-abusing friends decide to fake a kidnapping in order to bribe a police constable for covering-up a hit-and-run accident.

-Despite its modest budget of $1.7M, Shaitan became a commercial success, earning $6.1M worldwide—a 259% return.
-The film's compelling narrative engaged audiences, confirming that strong storytelling can transcend budget limitations.
+Despite its limited budget of $1.7M, Shaitan became a solid performer, earning $6.1M worldwide—a 259% return.
+The film's unconventional structure connected with viewers, showing that strong storytelling can transcend budget limitations.

 Plot Structure